 The aim of this Policy is to set out the systematic approach for suitable and sufficient risk management throughout Pathways Education.
-This policy has particular regard for ensuring the welfare of pupils at the school is safeguarded and always promoted and appropriate action is taken to reduce risks and potential risks that are identified.
+This policy has particular regard for ensuring the welfare of pupils at the school is safeguarded, always promoted and appropriate action is taken to eliminate or reduce potential risks that are identified.